thaysom22/justAbbyH/TESTING.md

 * When required (non card) input fields are left empty or do not satisfy default browser validation the form will not submit and show default browser help messages.
 * If all the form inputs are valid from browser's perspective, the page sends a request to 'create-inactive-user' endpoint on server: if form data fails server validation from this endpoint a 400 response is received and error messages are displayed below invalid fields as well as an error message indicating there are form errors beneath the submit button at the bottom of the form.
 * If form data passes server validation a 200 response from 'create-inactive-user' endpoint is received and a full screen overlay is shown with a pulsing ripple icon and 'payment processing' message.
 While this is displaying a call to the Stripe API is made from the client to confirm the payment information entered.
 * If this is successful (the payment input authorizes) then the user is redirected to the 'subscription created' page and an INACTIVE user with the information from the subscribe form is in the database and related subscription (the session user remains anonymous).
+A payment_intent.succeeded webhook is sent by stripe and received a success reponse indicating the user was sent an activation email.
-If this payment is declined by the Stripe API then overlay hides and subscribe form is shown again with card error message shown just above submit button and scrolled into view.
+* If this payment is declined by the Stripe API then overlay hides and subscribe form is shown again with card error message shown just above submit button and scrolled into view.
 * if card requires extra authorization, the modal from stripe appears on top of payment processing overlay - if this extra authentication fails user is returned to subscribe form with 'card authorization failed' error message displayed and scrolled into view. if extra authorization passes then user is redirected to 'subscription created page' and inactive user is added to database as described above.
-* if card payment fails for any reason there is no respective inactive user remaining in the database at the end of process (call to 'delete-inactive-user' endpoint was made sucessfully)
+* if card payment fails for any reason there is no respective inactive user remaining in the database at the end of process (call to 'delete-inactive-user' endpoint is made with successful response)

 ### Subscription created page